NethServer/ns8-core/docs/core/filesystem.md

 * The `agent` and `api-server` commands are implemented in [Go](https://golang.org/).
-* Python scripts run within a special environment installed inside `/usr/local/agent/pyenv`.
+* Python scripts run within a special environment known as "agent environment".
+  It is installed inside `/usr/local/agent/pyenv`.

 Most NS8 core files reside in `/etc/nethserver`, `/var/lib/nethserver/` and `/usr/local/agent/`.

 See `/var/lib/nethserver/node/state/coreimage.lst` for a complete list.

-Rootless containers are totally contained inside UNIX user home directory, like `/home/trafeik1`.
+Rootless modules are totally contained inside UNIX user home directory, like `/home/trafeik1`.
+Rootfull modules are homed under `/var/lib/nethserver/samba1`.